02Kenzo/objectionwiki/Installation.md

 3. Once the dependencies are installed, the `objection` command should be available in your `PATH`.
 In some shells, it may be necessary to run `hash -r` before the command will be available.

 ## 'virtual' installation
 By 'virtual', we are referring to the fact that `objection` will be installed in an isolated python virtual environment.
-For many, this is the preferred option as `objection` dependencies will have no effect on any locally installed dependencies.
+For many, this is the preferred option as `objection` dependencies will have no effect on any locally installed dependencies within the operating systems module path.

 1. Make sure your system meets the [prerequisites](#prerequisites) detailed in the previous section, including the `virtualenv` command.